-If you’re worried that your child may have a disability, talk to your GP or public health nurse as soon as possible.
-They can discuss what will happen next.
+If you’re worried that your child may have a disability, talk to your GP or public health nurse (PHN) as soon as possible.
+They can talk to you about what will happen next.

 After a referral

 When a referral is received, health and social care professionals will look at all the information you’ve provided.
 They use this to decide on the most appropriate service for your child.